 Cinnamon Wild Yala

 Out of all the hotels we have stayed in around the world no one touches the Cinnamon Wild Hotel for a dramatic welcome.
-We had been in the hotel for around 30 mins and within that time we saw Crocodiles, birds, wild boar, monkeys and a deer.
+We had been in the eco lodge for around 30 mins and within that time we saw Crocodiles, birds, wild boar, monkeys and a deer.
 All of this from our sunbed by the swimming pool.
 So if you are in Sri Lanka for wildlife then you will love Cinnamon Wild.

 The hotel is situated just outside Yala National Park.
 We went on a wildlife tour with them to spot Leopards (we did) and during the tour we met farmers who used to have their cows killed by the Leopards.
 In retaliation the farmers would kill the Leopards making their numbers dwindle.
 I say “used to” because thanks to Cinnamon Wild, the cows now are put in protective pens at night, so farmers are happy to leave the Leopards alone.